About a Hand Painted Kitchen in Sligo

 “If I’m going to be sanding the doors anyway, what’s the point in cleaning them first?”

-On a recent kitchen contract in Bushfield, from a grease point of view the worst I have ever tackled, I used Tikkurila Maalinpoisto, a paint stripper, diluted 50/50 with water & it worked a real treat.
+On a recent kitchen contract in Bushfield, from a grease point of view the worst I have ever tackled, I used Tikkurila Maalinpoisto, It is a paint stripper, diluted 50/50 with water & it worked a real treat.
 But on this kitchen in Sligo I opted for my standard cleaning product Krud Kutter.

 Preparing the Surface for Paint